OASIS planning to educate, promote awareness about sexual assault during April

 Editor’s note: This article explains events OASIS plans to host for Sexual Assault Awareness Month, and does discuss topics some may find triggering related to sexual assault.
 Those who need help can call the OASIS Watauga Crisis line at (828) 504-0911.

-WATAUGA — April marks the 20th anniversary of Sexual Assault Awareness Month, and OASIS is planning multiple events to provide education on sexual assault.
+WATAUGA — April marks the 20th anniversary of Sexual Assault Awareness Month, and OASIS is planning multiple events to provide education about sexual assault.

 In the early 2000s, the primary goal of the month was awareness — both raising visibility of the teal ribbon and the meaning behind it.
 By the mid-2000s, the month incorporated prevention more heavily, focusing on areas such as communities, workplaces and college campuses, according to the National Sexual Violence Resource Center.